 7. Send an email to local establishments

-For example, your Chamber of Commerce or another local business that compliments yours (a complimentary local business for a flower shop might be a catering business), and request a link to your website from theirs, or to do a link exchange.
+For example, your Chamber of Commerce or another local business that compliments yours (a complimentary local business for a flower shop might be a catering business) and request a link to your website from theirs, or to do a link exchange.

 8. Look for blogs and forums that focus on your topic

 These techniques for promoting your site locally are also good for your overall SEO!
-Please keep in mind that competition for local search is high, so just because you perform these techniques doesn't mean your site will automatically receive the high placement for localized searches, but it will surely help!
+Please keep in mind that competition for local search is high, so just because you perform these techniques doesn't mean your site will automatically receive the highest placement for localized searches, but it will surely help!